klux21/str2num/README.txt

 truly fast, portable and an easy to use time and timezone handling functions.
 Also the portable sprintf wrappers at https://github.com/klux21/callback_printf are worth a look.
-Once you have ever dealt with multiple platforms then you should the advantages of a solid base that you can count on.
+Once you have ever dealt with multiple platforms then you should know the advantages of a solid base that you can count on.
 It's the mass of little problems that steal your time and drain power and rarely the big tasks that seem just a simple work to be done usually.

 Kind regards,